AWRA 2023 Summer Conference

 Dr. Kapnick is a member of the American Geophysical Union, American Meteorological Society and American Association for the Advancement of Science.
 Prior to her graduate studies, she spent two years as an investment banking analyst with Goldman Sachs covering financial institutions.
 She received a Ph.D. in Atmospheric and Oceanic Sciences with a Certificate in Leaders in Sustainability from UCLA, and an A.B in Mathematics with a Certificate in Finance from Princeton University.

-Earth Science Division Director
+Deputy Director, Earth Science Division

 Science Mission Directorate